New York City Administration for Children's Services: History

+The NYC Department of Public Charities and Corrections was established in 1860.
+Due to objections over combining pauper care with penal services, the department was divided into the NYC Department of Public Charities (for hospitals and welfare) and the NYC Department of Correction in 1895.
+In 1920, the department was renamed the NYC Department of Public Welfare, overseeing hospitals, homes for the aged, nursing schools, and other welfare services.

+The Constitutional Convention of 1938 emphasized the state's and its subdivisions' duty to aid, care, and support the needy, including children.
+In 1940 the charity and public welfare laws were combined into the Social Welfare Law, which mandated that public welfare districts, including New York City, were responsible for the welfare of children in need, either directly or through authorized agencies.
+In 1938, the city department was simplified to the NYC Department of Welfare, and in 1966 under Mayor John Lindsay the Human Resources Administration/Department of Social Services was created by consolidating many of the city's existing social service administrations.

-When the agency was first created under Mayor John Lindsay's administration, it was known as the Bureau of Child Welfare (or BCW).
+When it was created in 1966 it was known as the Bureau of Child Welfare (or BCW).
 In 1969, Lindsay placed it under the Human Resources Administration, and changed its name to Special Services for Children.
 Mayor Ed Koch later renamed it the Child Welfare Administration in the 1980s, shortly after the death of a 6-year-old in the West Village.
 In 1995, shortly after the murder of Elisa Izquierdo, Mayor Rudolph Giuliani made the agency separate of the Human Resources Administration and renamed it to the Administration for Children's Services.
+The Department of Juvenile Justice (DJJ) was merged into ACS in November 2010.

 Its first Commissioner was Nicholas Scoppetta who would serve until 2001 when he left the agency to become the New York City Fire Commissioner.
 In 2001 William Bell was appointed Commissioner.
 From 2004 until 2011, John B. Mattingly served as Commissioner under Mayor Michael Bloomberg.
 New York City Civil Court Judge Ronald Richter assumed the role of ACS Commissioner in 2011.
 In January 2014, newly-inaugurated Mayor Bill de Blasio appointed Gladys Carrión Commissioner of the agency.
 In 2017, Mayor Bill de Blasio appointed David A. Hansell as Commissioner.
 Immediately following Hansell's appointment, he conducted a top-to-bottom review of the agency to examine every aspect of child protective work.
 In December 2021, Mayor Eric Adams appointed Jess Dannhauser as Commissioner of ACS.